madickinson/Books-Read/2026-Books.md

  - *Qntm.
 There Is No Antimemetics Division. [publisher not identified], 2021.*
  - Wels, Susan. *An Assassin in Utopia : The True Story of a Nineteenth-Century Sex Cult and a President’s Murder.* First Pegasus Books cloth edition, Pegasus Books, 2023.
  - Nasaw, David. *The Wounded Generation : Coming Home after World War II.* Penguin Press, 2025.
+ - Kugel, James L. *How to Read the Bible : A Guide to Scripture, Then and Now.* 1st Free Press trade pbk. ed, Free Press, 2007.